Neural-Arena-DAO/docs/whitepaper/tokenomics/governance.md

 ## Voting power

-With the parameters defined at the configuration page, the voting power at genesis will be divided between the sale participants and the founding team (assuming 100% of participation) as follows:
+With the parameters defined at the configuration page, the voting power at genesis will be divided between the sale participants and the founding team/seed funders (assuming 100% of participation) as follows:

 ![voting power at TGE](./img/voting-power-tge.png)

-In conclusion, as illustrated in the chart above, the team will possess less voting power than the other participants: 48.06% vs 51.94%.
+In conclusion, as illustrated in the chart above, the team and funders will possess less voting power than the other participants: 49.15% vs 50.85%.

 ## First proposals